It is also the only scripting language supported by all web browsers that handle client-side scripting.

 Linking and content are part of the most important ranking factors to analyze.
 As search engines can find and index your JS-rendered content; it’s critical to know what they are seeing and how it’s impacting your SEO.

-Interested in crawling your JS website using OnCrawl ?
-Please send us a message via our chat to know more or start your 30-days free trial.
+Interested in crawling your JS website using Oncrawl ?
+Please send us a message via our chat to know more or start your free trial.